Pratyushbadal/course_scrapping/README.md

 # course_scrapping
-This  is a project from broadway infoy python
+This project consists scrapping code for courses from broadways website.